Abdulrahmansadek/Airbnb-marketplace/README.md

  - [ ] the user able to sign in by email or by google account .
  - [ ] possibility to upload pictures
  - [ ] change profile details

+## nice to have
+- adding review and rating .
+- possibility to search for appartments by location .